cfenollosa/bashblog/README.md

 - Add a use case which is arguably very common (e.g. disqus integration for comments)
 - Be very small when possible (a couple lines of code)
 - Don't require a significant rewrite of the code (`create_html_file`, `write_entry`, etc)
+- It must work on Linux, BSD and Mac.
+Beware of using GNU coreutils with non-POSIX flags (i.e. `date` or `grep`)
 - **Always** keep backwards compatibility when using the default configuration